 Another approach might be to look at documents on the Web where polysemous words appear and look at the other words near them to find words or phrases related to the different meanings of those polysemous words.

 For example, one meaning of the word “Saturn” is the name of a planet, and it may be possible for a search engine to figure out that is how the word is being used if it appears near words such as “Earth,” and “Mars,” and “Jupiter” and “Solar System.”

 Another meaning for the word “Saturn” is the make of a car, and a search engine might glean that meaning if it sees words such as “Ford,” or “Lincoln,” or “Mercury,” or “automobile,” or “engine.”

-Being able to distinguish between the different contexts of a word that has more than one meaning is a significant undertaking because a search for Saturn, the car, is a different search than one for Saturn, the planet.
+Distinguishing between the different contexts with more than one meaning is a significant undertaking because a search for Saturn, the car, is a different search than one for Saturn, the planet.

 A patent application from Yahoo describes a process that could be used to determine if a word or phrase has more than one meaning based upon the words that tend to co-occur in documents with that word.

 Method and Apparatus for Discovering and Classifying Polysemous Word Instances in Web Documents

 Assigned to Yahoo